 SC questions issuance of death warrants by trial courts before expiry of time period for appeal

-It also stayed the death warrant issued by a Gujarat sessions court against a convict Anil Surendra Singh Yadav in a rape and murder case.
-The bench also sought assistance of Solicitor General Tushar Mehta and asked him to find out reasons for issuance of such death warrants despite the apex court's judgement.
+"Someone has to explain this.
+The judicial process cannot be allowed to happen like this," the bench said.
+The CJI said there has been a "clamour" on the delay in execution of death penalty in rape and murder cases and here a sessions court issued the death warrant before the expiry of statutory period.

-The law officer said the ignorance of the law cannot be grounds for judges to pass such orders.
+The bench said that due to non-compliance of the apex court's judgement, it has to stay the death warrant and asked Solicitor General Tushar Mehta, who was present in the courtroom, to assist the court.
+The law officer said the ignorance of law cannot be grounds for the trial court judges to pass such orders.

+Senior advocate Aprajita Singh, appearing for the convict, said there was a mandatory waiting period of 60 days by law which must be followed in order to challenge the conviction under death penalty.

 (This story has not been edited by Devdiscourse staff and is auto-generated from a syndicated feed.)